 2. More About Our Extra Care Shared Housing Commonly Known as Residential and Sheltered Housing

-April 2016 – Reeta Ram, Director Dementia Partners Ltd – Alternative housing for dementia care – increasingly popular to living in care home settings.
+April 2016 – Reeta Ram, Director Dementia Partners Ltd – Supported Living is increasingly popular to living in care home settings.

 New alternatives to the traditional residential care home are being provided by the housing market, with older people in mind.
 People with learning disabilities and Mental Health problems have been living in alternative housing models for many years.